Kyraryc/ToReddit/README.md

 A.) If Visual Studio fails to run, make sure to close any opened Chromedrivers.

 B.) If Chrome fails to open, download and replace chromedriver again.

+C.) If its opening RTVideos but immediately moving onto the next feat without trying to upload, go to your Reddit User Settings and opted out of the redesign.
+This bot needs old reddit to work properly.